 1959 saw Impala become its own series.
 When it was introduced in 1958 it was top of the Bel Air line-up.

-Impala enjoyed such external luxuries such as: a special, full body length side trim with painted insert area that carried Impala emblems, crossed racing flag emblems, extra brightwork trim that travelleddown the deck lid center crease and it came with full wheel covers.
+Impala enjoyed such external luxuries such as: a special, full body length side trim with painted insert area that carried Impala emblems, crossed racing flag emblems, extra brightwork trim that travelled down the deck lid center crease and it came with full wheel covers.

 Inside there a tri-tone nylon and vinyl interior and a dashboard that had been redesigned for 1959.

-Some available Chevrolet Impala options in 1959
+Some Available Chevrolet Impala Options in 1959

-It is currently for sale on eBay. (follow the link for even more photos)
+This ’59 Chevy Impala is currently for sale on eBay. (follow the link for even more photos)